See previous page for various types of diagnostic services

 We offer free estimates.
 If there is no travel and time investment and no written report to prepare and no arborist expertise needed, we can give you an estimate of how much it would cost to fertilize your trees or to provide specific treatments or services.

 But beware of a company that offers free diagnostic services, especially if the person doing the services is not a certified arborist.
 Just being a certified pesticide applicator or a horticulturalist or a landscaper or an employee of a lawn or landscape company does not automatically qualify a person to make diagnoses and treatment recommendations for tree care.
 A qualified tree consultant will have I.S.A. certification as a certified arborist or perhaps the highest certification as a BCMA, board certified master arborist.
-He or she may be a member of the American Society of Consulting Arborists.
 The charge for a consultation will usually be $100 to $150 or more.
 There may be a charge for mileage, especially if it is out of the usual service area.

 Companies exist to make money, so if they offer something free, they have to have a way to cover their costs and that may be done by selling services which are not really necessary.
 Many lawn and tree care services and landscape services offer a program of several sprays and treatments.
 They come and spray everything several times and “fertilize” trees and shrubs, often applying too many pesticides, without proper timing or specific need.
 This is a “shotgun” or "one size fits all" approach to tree care which pollutes the environment with too many pesticides and kills many of the beneficial insects, while ignoring the specific timing, techniques and materials needed to treat many tree problems.